Kia Stonic SUV - Practicality & boot space

 There's plenty of storage space around the Stonic’s interior, as well as convenient touches like shopping-bag hooks integrated into the sides of the boot, but there’s no escaping the fact there are more practical cars available in its class – important if you have a growing family.

 Interior storage is a plus for the Stonic, helping to make it a practical family runaround.
 The door pockets are all designed to accommodate bottles, so you can get a 1.5-litre container in the front doors and 500ml bottles in the rear door bins, There's a pair of double cup-holders in the front and the seven-litre glovebox is big enough to keep a tablet computer hidden out of sight.
 There's more storage under the central armrest, plus a tray under the centre console for the largest of smartphones.

 Given many people want a car with SUV styling in order to see over traffic, it seems rather odd that the driving position in the Stonic is so low-slung.
+It’ll be easier to get into than the Rio, which may tip the balance in the Stonic’s favour for some buyers.
 The dashboard is slightly angled towards the driver in order to make the car easy to use, but life from the driver’s seat is more reminiscent of a hatchback than a 4x4.

 The Stonic's wheelbase (the distance between the front and rear wheels) is actually the same as the Kia Rio's, so the rear seats are fairly cramped, particularly if passengers are more than six feet tall.